 When our sense of responsibility for others is very intense, our relationship responsibility is unbalanced.
 We feel over-responsible for others and equally under-responsible for ourselves.

-Over-responsibility for others includes feeling another’s feeling for him or her; taking over for, talking for, mediating for, or making excuses for someone else; monitoring another person by word or gesture; bailing someone out; interpreting, second guessing, or anticipating what someone is saying; feeling or acting responsible for someone else’s feelings (like anger, depression, or happiness) or someone else’s behavior (like their drinking, success or failure, or acting foolish).
+Over-responsibility for others includes feeling another’s feeling for them; taking over for, talking for, mediating for, or making excuses for someone else; monitoring another person by word or gesture; bailing someone out; interpreting, second-guessing, or anticipating what someone is saying; feeling or acting responsible for someone else’s feelings (such as anger, depression, or even their happiness) or someone else’s behavior (like their drinking, success, failure, or acting foolish).

-Under-responsibility for self includes not speaking up about what is important to you, not being able to ask for what you want or need, not being able to say “no” to others; not wanting to burden or bother others with what you want, think or feel; being controlled by what you expect someone’s reaction to be; letting someone else take over for you, speak for you, or interpret what you mean.
+Under-responsibility for one’s self includes not speaking up about what is important to us; not being able to ask for what we want or need; not being able to say “no” to others; not wanting to burden or bother others with what we want, think, or feel; being controlled by what we expect someone’s reaction to be; letting someone else take over for us, speak for us, or interpret what we mean.

 Balanced Relationship Responsibility

-(acting or feeling responsible for another adult is over-responsibility for others).
+Each of us as an adult is 0% responsible for another adult.
+Acting or feeling responsible for another adult is over-responsibility for others.

-In AA language, unbalanced relationship responsibility is called codependence or enabling; in mental health language, it is reactivity, parentification, poor (rigid or weak) boundaries and concepts related to relationship balance are differentiation or individuation.
+In AA language, unbalanced relationship responsibility is labeled “codependence” or “enabling.”
+In mental health circles, unbalanced relational responsibility is subsumed under the concepts of as reactivity, parentification, projection, and poor (rigid or weak) boundaries.
+Relationship balance is thought of as differentiation or individuation.

 Relationship Responsibility is Linked to Our Most Basic Feelings about Ourselves

-To the extent that we are over-responsible for others, we maintain our self-worth by trying to please, excel for, mediate for and, even, control or change others.
-We typically do this even when they want none of our efforts or they are not working to gain approval or avoid displeasure.
-Any hint of a move away from our over-responsible orientation toward others provokes anxiety and guilt.
-We feel mean, selfish or worthless.
+To the extent that we are over-responsible to others, we maintain our self-worth by trying to please others, win their approval, avoid their displeasure, make them feel better, or monitor, fix, or change them.
+We typically do this even when others want none of these efforts of ours or even reject them vigorously.
+Any move on our part away from our over-responsible orientation toward others provokes anxiety and guilt.
+We feel mean, selfish, or worthless.